csurosm/ReSplicer/README.md

 # ReSplicer

-Java package for tracking gene structure evolution with splice site sliding and for reannotation.
-The program evaluates splice site homology using genomic sequences and aligned orthologous protein-coding genes.The software is free under the terms of the MIT
+The package implements our analysis methods for exon-intron structure evolution.
+The program evaluates splice site homology using multiple, annotated genomic sequences and aligned orthologous protein-coding genes.
+Ancestral gene structure reconstruction considers intron gain and loss, as well as intron boundary sliding.
+The program may be used also to recalculate exon boundaries based on alignment evidence.
-License (see `LICENSE.md`).
+The software is free under the terms of the MIT License (see `LICENSE.md`).

 In order to use it, you need: